Punjab govt to give Rs 1,500 per acre to paddy growers using direct seeding technique | Headlines

 - India

-The Punjab government on Saturday announced financial assistance of Rs 1,500 per acre to each of the farmers sowing paddy through the direct seeding of rice (DSR) technique.
+The Punjab government on Saturday announced financial assistance of Rs 1,500 per acre to farmers sowing paddy through the direct seeding of rice (DSR) technique to check depleting underground water table.

 In his announcement, Chief Minister Bhagwant Mann also said the farmers can start sowing paddy through the DSR technique from May 20.